ibm-cloud-docs/vpc/file_storage_vpc_migrate_access_mode.md

 ## Step 5: Create new mount targets with security group access
 {: #fs-migrate-create-targets}

 After the access control mode is updated, create new mount targets with security group access.
-The mount targets must be created with a [virtual network interface](/docs/vpc?topic=vpc-vni-about) that is associated with a security group.
-Before you create the mount targets, verify that you have a security group that is configured with rules that allow inbound TCP access on the NFS port (2049) from all compute hosts where you want to mount the file share.
+Each mount target must be created with a [virtual network interface](/docs/vpc?topic=vpc-vni-about) that is associated with a security group.
+Before you create the mount targets, verify that your security group allows inbound TCP access on the NFS port (2049) from all compute hosts that need access to the file share.

 ### Creating mount targets in the console
 {: #fs-migrate-create-targets-ui}